-Issued under the authority of the Deputy Minister of Education

-Date of

-September 27, 2000

-Effective:Until revoked or modified

-Issue:

-Subject:

-Workplace Safety and Insurance Coverage for Students in Work Education

-Programs

-Application:

-District Office Managers Directors of Education

-Principals of Secondary Schools Principals of Provincial Schools

-Reference:

-This memorandum replaces Policy/Program Memorandum No. 76A,

-December 6, 1995.
+Issued under the authority of the Deputy Minister of Education Date of Issue: September 27, 2000 Effective:Until revoked or modi Subject: Workplace Safety and Insurance Programs Coverage for Students in Work Education Application: District Office Managers Directors of Education Principals of Secondary Schools Principals of Provincial Schools Reference: This memorandum replaces Policy/Pr December 6, 1995. ogram Memorandum No. 76A,